-There are 60 readings (or 19 study sessions) in CFA Level 1’s 2022 curriculum across 10 topics.
+There are 73 Learning Modules (LMs, or mini readings) in CFA Level 1’s 2023 curriculum across 10 topics.
 But should you study the topics in sequence?
 Or is there an optimal CFA Level 1 study order?

 It’s one of the popular questions we get in the 300Hours Forum (which, by the way, you can join for free CFA advice).

 There’s no right or wrong answer here.
-Studying the topics chronologically as outlined in the curriculum is fine, especially since 2022’s curriculum moved Ethics readings to the end.
+Studying the topics chronologically as outlined in the curriculum is fine, especially since Ethics readings are moved to the end.

 Hope this helps you prepare for your CFA Level 1 exam – let’s dive in!